Download PDF

 Open Markets

-Namibia has seven preferential trade agreements in force.
-The trade-weighted average tariff rate is 6.9 percent, and one formal nontariff measure is in effect.
-However, other barriers, exacerbated by regulatory shortcomings, undermine overall trade freedom.
-There are no formal limits on foreign ownership, but some sectors are subject to a joint local ownership requirement.
+The trade-weighted average tariff rate is 6.6 percent, and other barriers undermine overall trade freedom.
+There are no formal limits on foreign ownership, but some sectors are subject to joint local ownership requirements.
 Despite some progress, financial intermediation is uneven across the country.